player3930/mb-amplified/README.md

 ⦁	Changed default cloud height from y:108 to y:164

-⦁	Reduced incidence of waterfalls and lava-falls by 75%
+⦁	Reduced incidence of waterfalls and lava-falls by 75% (the quadrupled surface area was causing excessive waterfalls and lava-falls to spawn in cliffs)

 ⦁	Reduced incidence of tall grass in plains